More 2019 event information coming soon.

 In the event of rain, the festival’s five tented stages offer a dry environment in which you can enjoy the performances.

 First Aid will be available at several locations at the National Folk Festival.
 They will be well-marked on festival maps for download and onsite.

 Water Bottle Refilling Stations

 The Water Bottle Refilling Stations are generously provided by our Green Sponsors who together with our Eco Stations (recycling and composting) divert waste away from the landfill and help ‘green’ the festival.
-Our Green Sponsors are: Deep Water Wind and A Gift in memory and honor of M.W.
-“Bill” & Francie Tilghman.

 The National Folk Festival is welcoming to participants with all levels of abilities.
 All stages and areas allow accessibility for mobility devices.

 Interpretation Services for the Hearing Impaired

 Check your Pocket Schedule or stop by any of the four Information Booths located throughout the festival for details about which performances will be interpreted.

 Portable restrooms will be located throughout the festival.

 If a child or person in your party gets lost, please approach a volunteer immediately.
 Volunteers will have access to persons with radios, who can get you help right away.